marcopennekamp/lore/specification/traits-structs.md

 A trait or struct may be parameterized over any number of **type variables**.
 The presence of a type variable effectively turns the trait or struct into a *family of types*, called a **schema**.
 This has additional implications, especially for run-time type semantics.

-Type parameters are **declared** as such, the syntax mirroring multi-function type parameter declarations:
+Type parameters are **declared** as such, with the syntax mirroring other type parameter declarations:

 ```
 trait X[A, B <: A, C >: A]